seek-oss/sku/CONTRIBUTING.md

 pnpm run test:update
 ```

+> [!TIP]
-The test suite needs to pass for your changes to be accepted, so it's worth running this locally during development and right before committing.
+> The test suite needs to pass for your changes to be accepted, so it's worth running this locally during development and right before committing.

+You can also run any `sku` CLI command against any of the app fixtures.
+This can be a faster way to iterate on a feature than rather than running the test suite every time you make a change.

+1. `cd` into the fixture you want to test.
+E.g. `cd fixtures/styling`.
+1. Run your sku command.
+E.g. `pnpm run sku build`.

+Once you've made the desired changes and you're ready to commit, stage your local changes.

 > [!NOTE]
 > Due to the inconsistent ordering of our test suite, dot files within the fixture directories can sometimes end up with changes.